Hi everyone, my name is Bocconcini

 I found myself at Lort Smith when my carers were no longer able to look after me.
 I am an energetic lady, who would love it if my new family had some understanding of keeping rabbits as companion pets, as we really are a clever species and require lots of handling and interaction with our people.

-My ideal home would be where I can have somewhere inside and outside just for me so I can stretch my little legs.
-I would prefer not to be placed in a hutch as I am quite social and have so much energy and love to bounce around.
-A safe place indoors where I can play with my toys and spend time with you would be great!
+My ideal home would be somewhere I can have heaps of room, I don’t cope well being cooped up in a hutch, I am quite social and have a lot of energy and love to bounce around.
+A safe place indoors where while unattended I can’t get into anything I shouldn’t, I am very curious, and can play with my toys and spend time with you would be great!

 I’m not fond of the idea of sharing my space with another rabbit, so would be best suited as the only rabbit of the house, as long as I get plenty of love and cuddles from you!